Derbinn/QA-Portfolio/QA-Portfolio/mobile-automation-demo.md

-# Automation Demo
+# Mobile Automation Demo

 ## Demo Overview

-This folder contains a series of automated tests designed to validate key functionalities of a sample mobile application, webview app.
+This folder contains a series of automated tests designed to validate key functionalities of a sample mobile application, native-demo-app.
+You can find this app since it is public.
 The tests focus on various user actions, such as sign in, log in, form.
+Tested in android emulator

 ## Project Structure